Underfloor Heating Installation, Service & Repair

 What’s the best flooring to use with Underfloor Heating?

-Underfloor Heating will work with any type of flooring the best, however, is ceramic tiles or stone as they heat up quickly and retain heat, improving the overall energy efficiency of the entire system.
+Underfloor Heating will work with any type of flooring.
+However, it is ceramic tiles or stone as they heat up quickly and retain heat, improving the entire system’s overall energy efficiency.

 Is Underfloor Heating worth it?